bhavsec/reconspider/README.md

 ReconSpider aggregate all the raw data, visualize it on a dashboard and facilitate alerting and monitoring on the data.

+Recon Spider also combines the capabilities of [Photon](https://github.com/s0md3v/Photon) and [Recon Dog](https://github.com/s0md3v/ReconDog) to do a comprehensive enumeration of attack surface.

 # Why it's called ReconSpider ?